Splunk® Attack Analyzer

 3. If you have submitted a file, you can use the Download Resource button to download the original file.
 If you choose to download the resource, it appears as a password protected ZIP file.
 Use the password "infected" to access the download.

 You can select the Send Feedback button to send any comments or suggestions to the Splunk Attack Analyzer team.
+Or, you can select the Resubmit button to reanalyze the job or the Interactive button to launch an interactive session for the job.
 You can also select the More icon to download a PDF report with relevant information from the job, and if you have been granted permissions, you can also delete the job.

 Understanding normalized and raw forensics